4paradigm/OpenMLDB/docs/en/reference/sql/ddl/CREATE_INDEX_STATEMENT.md

 # CREATE INDEX

 The `CREATE INDEX` statement is used to create a new index on existing table.
-If there is data in the table, data will be loaded asynchronously.
-The job status can be checked through the `showopstatus` command of `ns_client`, see [Operations in CLI](../../../maintain/cli.md#showopstatus).
+Running `CREATE INDEX` will initiates an asynchronous job, you can check the status of the job by executing `SHOW JOBS FROM NAMESERVER`.

 ## Syntax